slatedocs/slate/source/includes/_gpw.md

 api-key | <span class="label label-required">Required</span>
-sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report-id | <span class="label label-required">Required</span> The unique ID for the report in your account. report_name |
+sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report_name |
 client_id | Associate this report with a client in your account.
 This ID needs to correspond to a valid client in your account. white_label_profile_id | Assign a white label profile to this report.
 The ID needs to correspond to a valid white label profile in your account.